rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 ---

-Thank you for choosing the Dual Quantizer module.
+Thank you for choosing the ClockForge module.
 We hope it enhances your musical creativity and performance.